 GSP says Hendricks will have to wait his turn

-Defending UFC welterweight champion Georges St-Pierre carries his belt follwoing a news conference in Montreal on Thursday, Sept.
-27, 2012, where he announced his upcoming UFC 154 fight against interim champion Carlos Condit which will take place in Montreal on Nov.
-17. (The Canadian Press/Ryan Remiorz)
+Defending UFC welterweight champion Georges St-Pierre carries his belt following a news conference in Montreal on Thursday, Sept.
+27, 2012.
+(The Canadian Press/Ryan Remiorz)

 Published Friday, December 21, 2012 3:58PM EST